jefvaia/FourierSimJS/README.md

 - Vector offset
 ## Recent Features
 - Variable FPS (With delta time)
+- Custom colors
 ## Upcoming Features
-- Reverse fourier (you draw something and the website generates vectors for you).
+- Discrete fourier (you draw something and the website generates vectors for you).
-- Custom colors
 - (I am open for suggestions)
 ## Inspiration
 3Blue1Brown video about fourier transform